 5. Community service will count as 10% of your Theology grade each marking period.

 6. Students may begin service hours over the summer and have them apply towards the coming school year.
 Some opportunities are available in the links below.
 Be advised that documentation for all summer hours must be turned in no later than Friday, September 28, 2018.
 You will not receive credit for summer hours after this time.

 7. Award levels exist for those students who do more than their required number of hours and who reach certain levels of service.
 Students can see Mr. Peters or their Theology teacher or Mr. LoGiudice, the Campus Minister, for information on each award level.
 We have added a top award level, namely the Pope Francis Award, which will be given to one student in each grade who performs the highest number of service hours.

 Click the links next to the dates to put your name on the official list for each trip.

-For the first time, we are offering an international service trip.
 We will be hosted by the Marist Brothers at the Marist University at Merida in the Yucatan state of Mexico.
-There, we will assist local communities in building projects.
+There, we will assist local communities in building projects at the Development Center.
 There will also be opportunities for cultural immersion throughout the entire trip as well as an excursion to Chichen Itza.